‘Farcical’ Irish parliament row sees efforts to appoint a premier fail

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The Government and opposition are blaming each other for a “farcical” row in the Irish parliament that saw efforts to appoint a premier fail.
+The Government and opposition blamed each other for a “farcical” row in the Irish parliament that saw efforts to appoint a premier fail.

 The Dail parliament reconvened on Wednesday with the aim of appointing a taoiseach and Cabinet ministers after a coalition deal was struck between Fianna Fail, Fine Gael and several independents.

-The Ceann Comhairle, or speaker of the Dail parliament, suspended or adjourned proceedings four times on Wednesday, without a resolution.
+The Ceann Comhairle, or speaker of the Dail parliament, halted proceedings four times on Wednesday, without a resolution.

 A group of five opposition parties called on the leaders of Fine Gael and Fianna Fail to meet with them to resolve the issue ahead of the Dail parliament reconvening at 9am on Thursday.